 Covid -19 Visitor Guide

 The safety of our visitors, staff and volunteers is always our number one priority.
 To reopen we need all visitors to follow and keep to our social distancing rules.
-Visitors must pre-purchase tickets online for a specific day.
-Tickets can be purchased up to two weeks in advance https://www.himalayangarden.com/visitor-information/admissions-tickets/
+Visitors must pre-purchase tickets online for a specific day in advance.
+A new calendar booking system will enable bookings throughout the 2021 season.

 We are limiting visitor numbers to maintain social distancing.
-Season ticket holders may visit anytime.
-Our Plant Nursery will remain closed for the time being.
+Season ticket holders may visit at anytime but, must also reserve a place in advance.

 What to expect when you arrive